Hot Weather Cycling Tips

 Plan ahead for your ride – set yourself up with water, sports drinks, snacks and food for the length of ride you have in mind, extra if you can carry it.
 Stock up on sunblock and cooling, shading clothing options.

 Take Precautions – use sun protection, choose shady routes, pay attention to how you feel.
 If you can, choose to ride in the cooler part of the day, avoid the highest temperatures if you can, and if you’re not enjoying it anymore feel free to quit or take a break.

 Have Patience – in really hot weather, allow extra time for frequent rests and a slower pace.
 Above around 100° you should rest completely for 15 minutes in each hour of activity.
 You’re going to get where you’re going a lot slower at that rate, so make allowances.
 Ride at an easier pace, especially when climbing, don’t rush it, and don’t skip the rest stops.

 The point where conditions are just too hot for cycling is different for different riders.
 Your fitness, conditioning, adaptation to heat, previous heat stress exposure, and body shape all come into play – they are all factors influencing your body’s ability to cool itself.
 Your tolerance for discomfort comes into play as well.
 However, these guidelines apply to everyone:

 - If you find you can’t ride without feeling overheated, it’s too hot.

-- If it’s hot enough to stop you enjoying the ride, it’s too hot.
+- If it’s hot enough to stop you from enjoying the ride, it’s too hot.

 - If your tires have melted, yes, it’s probably too hot.